 At the end of the probationary term, the judge will render judgment of guilty or not guilty, based upon the defendant's compliance or non-compliance with the rules of probation.

 If the defendant has successfully adhered to all terms and conditions of probation, then the court records will be updated to indicate a plea of "not guilty," and the judge will dismiss the case.
-Thus, the defendant will not have a criminal conviction on his or her record for the particular offense, and he or she becomes eligible for expungement of the court records according to Title 22 Section 991c of the Oklahoma Statutes.
+Thus, the defendant will NOT have a criminal conviction on his or her record for the particular offense, and he or she becomes eligible clear their court records according to Title 22 Section 991c of the Oklahoma Statutes, which describes the requirements for expunging or clearing a criminal record.

 If, on the other hand, the defendant has somehow violated the conditions of probation, the judge will likely accept the defendant's plea, rendering a judgment of "guilty."
 He or she will then sentence the defendant, who has now been convicted of the crime, in accordance with the penalties stipulated by law.
 The defendant faces the possibility of being sentenced to the maximum jail or prison term allowable by law.